 Sponsor risk:

-• is measured by receiving regular financial updates from the Company and periodic independent covenant assessments.
+- is measured by receiving regular financial updates from the Company and periodic independent covenant assessments. - is managed through an agreed contribution and funding schedule.

-is managed through an agreed contribution and funding schedule.
-Adopted by the Trustees of the TIE (UK) Limited Retirement Benefit Fund on 15 September 2020
+Adopted by the Trustees of the TIE (UK) Limited Retirement Fund in October 2023.